 ABOUT US, Staff and Board, Articles of Incorporation

 The Trinidad Coastal Land Trust (TCLT) was originally founded in 1978 as the Humboldt Northcoast Land Trust.
 TCLT is tax-exempt 501(c)(3) non-profit organization registered with the State of California and the IRS.
 As stated in our mission.
-TCLT is “dedicated to protecting for the public beneﬁt the natural beauty and character of Humboldt County from Little River to Big Lagoon."
+TCLT is “dedicated to providing coastal access while protecting the natural beauty and character of the Humboldt County Coast from Little River to Big Lagoon."
 The primary service we offer is to hold title to public benefit properties and conservation easements, and to provide stewardship of these holdings in the public trust.

 TCLT currently holds title to 9 properties and 11 easements in the greater Trinidad area.
 They include some of the most popular coastal destinations in northern Humboldt County. including Houda Point (a.k.a.
 Camel Rock).
 Baker Beach. north Luffenholtz Beach and the public parking access easement at Moonstone Beach.
 TCLT has historically worked with landowners. community residents. local government.
 Native American interests. as well the CA Coastal Commission, and the State Coastal Conservancy to a) ensure public access to coastal areas on holdings designated for this purpose. b) conserve natural areas for scenic. natural. recreational and spiritual values, and c) provide the community with a non-government means whereby conservation land resources can be protected.